[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 When I first started studying, I had a hard time choosing from the many available materials...

-But after researching various things on my own, including blog posts and Twitter, and asking my colleagues at work, I'd like to introduce the best study materials I've come up with.
+But, after researching various things on blogs and Twitter, and also asking my colleagues at work, I'll introduce the best materials I could find.

-Please use this as a reference when you take the exam!
+I hope this will be helpful when you take the exam!

 ①Reference books